How Much Does a Bathroom Remodel Permit Cost in 2026?

 Valuation-based formulas make the fee rise with your project cost.
 Flat rate cities charge the same amount whether your bathroom costs $8,000 or $15,000.
 Charlotte uses a flat $62 for one trade permit without plan review.

-Technology surcharges and application fees add to the base amount in many cities.
-These extras routinely push the final bathroom remodel permit cost 30 - 60% higher than the base fee.
+Technology surcharges and application fees add to the base amount in many cities, which is where that 30 - 60% jump comes from.
+Never assume the advertised base fee is your total cost.

 What Happens If You Skip the Permit?